Azure/portaldocs/portal-sdk/generated/top-onboarding.md

 * Partners won't be required to update any configuration files in Azure portal repositories.​

-* No need to raise pull requests or cherry-picking changes across different branches for onboarding or updating configuration
+* No need to raise pull requests or cherry-picking changes across different branches for onboarding or updating configuration.

 * Partners can onboard to the Azure portal using Easy Start experience that will update the corresponding service tree database.